 A Coast Guard cutter passes through the canal toward Buzzards Bay.

 The railroad bridge is raised to allow ships to pass through the canal and lowered when a train crosses.
 It is viewed here from Buzzard's Bay, on the mainland side of the canal.
+Click on the photo to see it in action.

 A flock of ducks flies over the canal as fall draws near.